With such a billing, who might this be?

 Nicotine-withdrawal symptoms come on very quickly and they are not pleasant.

 This depressing result was entirely predictable.
-But I suppose the mention of this and similar experiments is only to be expected in a book written by a Professor of psychology who does research rather than who actually treats smokers.
+But I suppose the mention of this and similar experiments is only to be expected in a book written by a professor of psychology who does research rather than who actually treats smokers.
 (I did ask Professor West if he had treated any smokers himself.
 He said he had, but declined to say how many or to enter into a discussion.)

 This kind of research is very different from the approach where individual smokers are asked open-ended questions about what they feel when they haven’t smoked for a while or have tried to stop.
 In my experience it’s striking that most people find it difficult to say anything at all, other than that they feel they want a cigarette.

 It seems curious to try to investigate smoking cessation by the same methods that are used in the scientific study of the treatment of disease.
 For example, if you suffer from a stomach ulcer and it can be treated with drug A or drug B, a randomised controlled trial could be done to see which, if either, is better.
-But smoking is an entirely voluntary activity.
-All the smoker has to do if he or she wants to stop, is merely to stop smoking.
+But smoking is a voluntary activity.
+All the smoker has to do, if he or she wants to stop, is merely to stop smoking.

 The first four weeks are definitely the hardest from the point of view of cravings and withdrawal symptoms.
 There may well be times when you are hanging on by the skin of your teeth.
 You will need to do everything you can to keep from having that fateful puff on a cigarette…The next four weeks are easier…but if you are still finding it hard and your morale is sagging, things can be very difficult…After that…You may well miss your cigarettes…It’s just sooo (sic) easy to pick up a cigarette and smoke it.
 (Emphasis in original.)